How to Connect to MongoDB Database Clusters

 doctl auth init

-4. Finally, retrieve database connection details with doctl databases connection.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl databases connection.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl databases connection <database-cluster-id> [flags]